 Check the feet.
 The feet should not be neglected when considering knee problems including PF Syndrome.
 Pes planus (flat feet) and over pronation of the midfoot is often coupled with a toe out gait and a subsequent internal rotation of the tibia.
 The extent of the pes planus can be determined by tracing the feet in standing.
 During walking or running, as the heel hits the ground and the foot flattens, overpronation will excessively internally rotate the tibia and cause an increased genu valgus stress.7 As a result the patella may be pulled laterally causing pain and dysfunction.

 Conflict of interest statementNo conflict of interest to report.

 CITE THIS ARTICLE:

 Tom Plamondon PA-C. Special tests in the clinical examination of patellofemoral syndrome.
-Doctors Lounge Website.
-Available at: http://www.doctorslounge.com/index.php/articles/page/287.
-Accessed May 20 2013.
+Doctors Lounge.
+Available at: https://www.doctorslounge.com/index.php/articles/page/287.
+Accessed June 26 2022.

 - Waryasz GR, McDermott AY.
 Patellofemoral pain syndrome (PFPS): a systematic review of anatomy and potential risk factors.
 Dyn Med.
 2008;7:9.